henkkagee/fpc-diffrend/README.md

 This work is my Master's thesis at Aalto University and made possible in cooperation with Remedy Entertainment.
 The project is made open-source to share knowledge on facial performance capture in the industry.

 Accompanying reference and rig data for reproducing the results will later be published here.
-The thesis itself is published at [aaltodoc.aalto.fi](aaltodoc.aalto.fi) once it is graded.
+The thesis itself is published at [https://aaltodoc.aalto.fi/handle/123456789/122747](https://aaltodoc.aalto.fi/handle/123456789/122747).

 ## Abstract